5 Powerful Ways to Get Over Feeling Stressed Out at Work Regain Your Confidence with These 5 Helpful Tips

 Don’t Say Yes All the Damn Time

-Saying No on occasions when the best answer is No, does not make you a horrible person.
-I used to think that saying No would limit my career opportunities or be frowned upon by my colleagues.
-However, I have come to realize that it’s important to say Yes ONLY when you know it’s a Yes.
+Saying no on occasions when the best answer is no, does not make you a horrible person (I promise).
+I used to think that saying no would make me a bad person or limit my career opportunities.
+However, I have come to realize that it’s important to say yes ONLY when you know it’s a yes.
 Only accept things that can bring a learning value to yourself and potential advancement to your career.
-Knowing how to say No when the answer is No maintains your feeling of control and maintains your availability to contribute most effectively to your team in other ways.
+Knowing how to say no when the answer is no maintains your feeling of control and maintains your availability to contribute most effectively to your team in other ways.

 It’s the end of the workday and it’s time to relieve some of that stress that’s been building up over the entire day.
 In addition to healthy eating, working out gives you that full energy and allows you to the ability to tackle work issues with a clear mind.
 It also improves your sleeping habits.
 So pump up the music and get them sit ups right, ….. tuck your tummy tight and do your crunches like this…